SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.6.md

 <!-- MR 10.4.0 - FR 10.3.6 -->

-When a DomInstance was created with an empty status, a `MultipleSectionsNotAllowedForSectionDefinition` error would be returned, even when the configuration was correct.
+When a DomInstance was created with an empty status, in some cases, a `MultipleSectionsNotAllowedForSectionDefinition` error could be returned, even when the configuration was correct.